bartokon/ccsds123/README.md

 `make compare` extends the flow by compiling the C++ reference, encoding the same gradient, and running `tools/compare_bitstreams.py`.
 The helper strips the C++ container header, compares the payload bits against the HDL dump, and reports the compression ratio using the shared input size.
+The behavioural test bench now pre-loads the BSQ input cube and feeds the DUT with band-interleaved (BIP) samples, mirroring the control logic inside the compressor.
 A matching payload confirms that the hardware path and the software codec remain in lock-step.
+A synthesizable input re-ordering stage will follow in a future milestone so that board-level designs can accept BSQ streams directly.

 `tools/hdl_compare.py` stays available for reconstructed-image comparisons once a decoded dump is produced.